Zolkin1/torc/README.md

 We hope to expand the supported systems soon.

 ## CMake Options
-A number of optimization solver interfaces are provided and can be built with the library if desired.
+A number of external dependency interfaces (optimization solvers, rigid body dynamics) are provided and can be built with the library if desired.
 The following cmake variables can be set to build these interfaces:

+- `BUILD_WITH_PINOCCHIO`
 - `BUILD_WITH_IPOPT`
 - `BUILD_WITH_OSQP`
 - `BUILD_WITH_CLARABEL`